Alldayallan/friend-finder/DEBUGGING_STATUS.md

 # Authentication System Debugging Status
-Last Updated: December 29, 2024
+Last Updated: December 30, 2024

 ## Current State
 The application is a Flask-based social networking platform with two-factor authentication using email OTP.
-The basic authentication flow is implemented, but we're currently debugging an issue with the OTP modal display.
+The basic authentication flow is implemented, but we're currently debugging an issue with the OTP modal display and server port configuration.

-## Active Issue
+## Active Issues

+### 1. OTP Modal Display
 The OTP modal is not appearing after successful login credentials verification, despite receiving a successful response from the server.

-### Server-side Status
+#### Server-side Status
 - Login endpoint (`/login`) is working correctly
 - OTP generation and email sending are functioning
 - Server returns correct JSON response: `{"message": "OTP sent successfully", "success": true}`
 - OTP verification endpoint (`/verify-otp`) is implemented and ready

-### Client-side Issue
+#### Client-side Issue
 The Bootstrap modal for OTP entry is not displaying after successful login, despite:
 - Receiving correct server response
 - No visible JavaScript errors
 - Modal HTML being present in the DOM
 - Bootstrap JS being properly loaded

+### 2. Server Configuration
+- Currently implementing dynamic port allocation (5000-5010 range)
+- Server automatically finds the next available port if default port is in use
+- Logging has been added to track port allocation
+- Environment is configured for development with debug mode enabled

 ## Steps Taken
 1. Verified server-side OTP generation and email sending works